cogini/http_structured_field/README.md

+# http_structured_field

 Elixir library to parse and generate RFC 8941 Structured Field Values for HTTP.

 HTTP headers often need to carry complex structures such as lists of values.
 [RFC 8941](https://tools.ietf.org/html/rfc8941) specifies a standard format for these fields independent of the RFCs that define the headers.

+Following are some headers that use the format:

+* Permissions-Policy
+* Document-Policy
+* Reporting-Endpoints
+* BFCache-Opt-In
+* Accept-CH
+* Critical-CH
+* Supports-Loading-Mode
+* Signed-Headers
+* Sec-Redemption-Record
+* Sec-Signature

 ## Usage